saymrwulf/cnn-quant-lab/notes.md

-2015-07-11T23:54:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2015-07-11T07:32:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2015-07-14T01:30:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab)
+2015-07-11T23:54:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2015-07-11T07:32:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2015-07-14T01:30:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab) 2015-07-14T19:24:00 - Implementing approach from a new paper read last night (cnn-quant-lab)